DIDSR/DataPath/README.md

 ## Getting Started

 ### General Information
-**`DataPath`** is a computational pathology toolbox developed for researchers and regulatory scientists to streamline whole slide image (WSI) analysis.
-It provides standardized tools for stain normalization, tissue registration, segmentation, and classification, supporting AI/ML evaluation across diverse imaging datasets.
+**`DataPath`** is an open-source computational pathology toolbox designed to support researchers and regulatory scientists in the preparation and analysis of whole slide images (WSIs).
+Developed to streamline and standardize WSI workflows, DataPath offers modular tools for stain normalization, color harmonization, tissue registration, and data stratification.
+By ensuring consistency and quality across diverse histopathology datasets, it facilitates the creation of AI-ready datasets suitable for robust algorithm development, validation, and evaluation.
 For more information, please contact: **[seyed.kahaki@fda.hhs.gov](mailto:seyed.kahaki@fda.hhs.gov)**.

 We are continuously working on this toolbox, and we welcome any contributions.